bruteai/ICKit/README.md

-# ICKit - Image Classification Kit (3 image classification models in one place)
+# ICKit - Image Classification Kit (3 image classification models in one place for training)

 ## Dataset
 Download the Cifar10 dataset.
 It is publicaly available.